DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase_quoFEM.md

 <p align="center">
 <img src="./img/UC2-Arduino-3.png" alt="OpenSees models" width="250"/>
 </p>
-<p align="center"> <b>Fig.2 - Single element FE model used in sensitivity analysis and Bayesian calibration</b> </p>
+<p align="center"> <b>Fig.3 - Single element FE model used in sensitivity analysis and Bayesian calibration</b> </p>

 <p align="center">
 <img src="./img/UC2-Arduino-4.png" alt="OpenSees models" width="600"/>
 </p>
-<p align="center"> <b>Fig.3 - (a) simulated cyclic stress-strain curve; (b)stress path during the simulated cyclic direct simple shear test; (c) evolution of pore water pressure ratio during the simulated CyDSS test</b> </p>
+<p align="center"> <b>Fig.4 - (a) simulated cyclic stress-strain curve; (b)stress path during the simulated cyclic direct simple shear test; (c) evolution of pore water pressure ratio during the simulated CyDSS test</b> </p>

 The sensitivity analysis is performed using the algorithm in Weirs et al. (2012) through the Dakota engine that interfaces with quoFEM [10].
 2500 simulations were performed using the prior distributions in Table 1.
-The resulting sensitivity is shown in Fig. 4(a) which indicates that $D_r$ is the dominating parameter for the response $Y$.
-This is also confirmed by inspecting the scatter plot of Fig. 4(b): $D_r$ (horizontal axis) demonstrates a stronger influence on the output (vertical axis) compared to the influence of the other parameters shown in (c) and (d).
+The resulting sensitivity is shown in Fig. 5(a) which indicates that $D_r$ is the dominating parameter for the response $Y$.
+This is also confirmed by inspecting the scatter plot of Fig. 5(b): $D_r$ (horizontal axis) demonstrates a stronger influence on the output (vertical axis) compared to the influence of the other parameters shown in (c) and (d).
 Based on this, we can expect that the CyDSS observations will help constrain the uncertainty in $D_r$, while the reduction of uncertainty in $h_{po}$ and $G_o$ will be relatively limited.
 Additionally, different types of experiments would be needed to better characterize those other parameters.

 <p align="center">
 <img src="./img/UC2-Arduino-5.png" alt="Probabilistic calibration" width="600"/>
 </p>
-<p align="center"> <b>Fig.4 - (a) Sensitivity analysis results for the critical number of cycles given CSR = 0.172; (b)–
+<p align="center"> <b>Fig.5 - (a) Sensitivity analysis results for the critical number of cycles given CSR = 0.172; (b)–
 (d) Individual input-output scatter plots</b> </p>

-The notebook in [] helps

 ## Step 2 – Bayesian Parameter Calibration